The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 30 April 2025 - First Tracks, the UK’s first dedicated incubator programme for entrepreneurs in the cycling and outdoor sectors has been hailed a success by its participants.

-24 April 2025 - The next community drop-in session for the Mountain Bike Innovation Centre project will take place on Tuesday 6 May from 6pm to 8pm in the Memorial Hall, Innerleithen.
+24 April 2025 - The next community drop-in session for the Mountain Bike Innovation Centre project was held on Tuesday 6 May.

-This event will provide an opportunity to look at the designs for the new Centre building, ahead of the planning application being submitted, and provide us and architects Oberlanders with feedback.
+This event provided an opportunity to look at the designs for the new Centre building, ahead of the planning application being submitted, and provide us and architects Oberlanders with feedback.

-17 April 2025 - The Mountain Bike Innovation Centre project has taken a major step forward with permission granted to remove the main building on the Caerlee Mill site.
+17 April 2025 - The Mountain Bike Innovation Centre project took a major step forward with permission granted to remove the main building on the Caerlee Mill site.

-13 February 2025 - The application for listed building consent for the demolition of the main building at Caerlee Mill has been submitted and is now available to view on Scottish Borders Council’s online planning portal.
+13 February 2025 - The application for listed building consent for the demolition of the main building at Caerlee Mill was submitted.

 We are also working on a seperate planning application to design a new Mountain Bike Innovation Centre building on the site.